 Hybrid Machine Learning means the integration of data, knowledge and context, thus forming the basis for much research at the Lamarr Institute.

 Integrating data, knowledge and context into Machine Learning is a promising approach for creating ML solutions that are more efficient, robust, explainable, and trustworthy.
 Moreover, hybrid systems that integrate knowledge representation with statistical learning techniques are expected to be less biased and require fewer training data.
 Therefore, researchers at the Lamarr Institute are currently working on creating such hybrid ML systems that bridge the gap between data- and model-based approaches.

 © Fraunhofer IAIS

 Resource-aware Machine Learning aims to adapt technologies to save energy, memory and computational resources.

 Researchers of the Lamarr Institute are dedicated to developing sustainable and environmentally friendly Machine Learning solutions that save energy and computational resources.
 For this purpose, we study the connection between hardware and Machine Learning.
 It is our goal to make Machine Learning available even on devices with restricted computing power and limited energy and memory resources.

 At the Lamarr Institute, we are developing human-centered approaches for bridging the gap between ML methods and human minds.
-On the one hand, human-centered systems adapt to human goals, concepts, values, and ways of thinking.
+On the one hand, human-centered AI systems adapt to human goals, concepts, values, and ways of thinking.
 On the other hand, these systems take advantage of the power of human perception and intelligence.
 Visual Analytics play a key role in combining human and machine intelligence.
 Thus, ML models are developed with involvement of human knowledge and then use this knowledge in generating explanations.

 © sittinan –